 I can’t do squat alone.
 Neither can you.
 But together we almost won the nomination.
 That’s a remarkable achievement when you consider who we were running against: a former first lady, former senator, former Secretary of State, a multimillionaire with deep Wall Street connections and the deepest Democratic Party tentacles.
 She was the chosen one.
 And we almost knocked her off her throne.

-We accomplished that feat because we had the people, the policies, the passion and conviction, almost all the grassroots money.
-And now we have in-the-trenches experience.
+We accomplished that feat because we had the people, the policies, the passion and conviction, and almost all the grassroots money.
+Now we have in-the-trenches experience.

 It is from alchemies like this that Revolutions are born.